iBlanket/syscat/README.md

 ## Note
 This is only verified to work on a few machines, using different compilers or compiler settings could cause issues.
 The concept should be clear enough to make fixing these issues easy enough.
+### Features which will ( probably ) break this
+- mov edi, edi dumb idiot Hotswappatch setting
+- Incremental linking
+- any other setting that does something stupid to functions

 ## Usage